Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 and finally the spin-wave stiffness is calculated by taking the limit of $\eta$ going to zero:

 The so obtained values are shown in Table~\ref{s7-table1}.
 They show systematically good agreement with experimental data, measured by different techniques.
 In Table~\ref{s7-table1} we also show the experimental results for hcp Co.
 The magnetic interactions in hcp Co were calculated in several studies~\cite{doi:10.1063/1.370495, https://doi.org/10.1002/pssb.200301671, PhysRevB.92.134422}.
 In one of the more recent works the spin-wave excitations and the $T_c$ were calculated by means of atomistic spin dynamics simulations and excellent agreement with experiment for both properties was reported~\cite{PhysRevB.95.214417}.

 The magnetic ordering temperatures of the three FM metals were also calculated in a number of publications, from several different approaches: mean-field approximation (MFA), Tiablikov's decoupling scheme (also known as random phase approximation (RPA)~\cite{tiablikov2013methods}), classical Monte Carlo simulations or atomistic spin dynamics~\cite{antropov1995ab,antropov1996ab,evans2014atomistic, eriksson2017atomistic, turzhevskii1990degree, shirinyan2019self}, while the latter uses unsupervised machine learning.
 The MFA values for bcc Fe and fcc Co were reported to be in reasonably good agreement with experiment.
 For instance, for Fe it was found to be $\sim$ 1400 K, while the experimental value is 1045 K~\cite{PhysRevB.64.174402}.
-Given the fact that MFA is known to overestimate the estimates by roughly 30$\%$ as compared with more accurate Monte Carlo method~\cite{binder2010theoretical}, the calculated value is close to what one should expect.
+Given the fact that MFA is known to overestimate the estimates by roughly 30$\%$ as compared with a more accurate Monte Carlo method~\cite{binder2010theoretical}, the calculated value is close to what one should expect.

 The calculations for fcc Ni suggested a $T_c$ of about 397 in MFA and 350 K in RPA~\cite{PhysRevB.64.174402}, which is much smaller than the experimental value of about 630 K. This striking underestimation was already reported in Refs.~\onlinecite{liechtenstein1987local,doi:10.1063/1.370495}.
 However, the spin-wave stiffness is, on the contrary, overestimated as compared with experiment.
 This suggests that the inconsistency of the results for Ni can not be circumvented by a simple re-scaling of the exchange integrals.